Three-body interaction effects on the ground state of one-dimensional anyons: Introduction

 \subsection{Conclusions}

 We studied the interplay of multi-body interactions and the statistics in an anyon-Hubbard model, which was mapped to a modified Bose-Hubbard model by means of a fractional Jordan-Wigner transformation.
-This last-named model was explored using the density matrix renormalization group method, and we found that the model exhibits superfluid and Mott insulator regions in the phase diagram.
+This last-named model was explored using the density matrix renormalization group method, and we found that the model exhibits gapless and gapped regions in the phase diagram.
 The expression $\mu/W= \rho -1$ determines the width of the Mott lobes at the atomic limit, regardless of the statistics.
 As in the spinless and spinor boson cases, we obtain that for small statistical angles there is no Mott insulator region with density $\rho=1$ when local three-body interactions are considered.
-However the above Mott insulator state emerges as the statistics grow, this fact being one of the main findings of this study.
-We found that the statistics drive a quantum phase transition from a superfluid phase to a Mott insulator one when the density is $\rho=1$.
-This quantum phase transition was clearly identified by means of the von Neumann block entropy and the estimator proposed by La\"uchli and Kollath~\cite{Lauchli-JSM08}.
+However the above Mott insulator state emerges as the statistics grow, from a critical value of the local interaction, which is $W/t=1.1$ for $\theta=3\pi/4$, this fact being one of the main findings of this study.
+Away from the extreme limits, we found that together the statistics and the local three-body interaction drive a quantum phase transition from a gapless phase to a Mott insulator one when the density is $\rho=1$.
+This quantum phase transition was clearly identified by means of the von Neumann block entropy and the estimator proposed by L\"auchli and Kollath~\cite{Lauchli-JSM08}.
 Using the latter to estimate the critical angles, we see that the hopping parameter moves the critical angles to greater values.
-The superfluid regions are modified by the statistics.
-This is evident in the curve of the global density as a function of the chemical potential, where three different superfluid regions can be distinguished (Fig. \ref{fig3}).
-These superfluid regions resemble ones obtained by Zhang and co-workers~\cite{zhang-Arxiv2016}, who studied the pseudo-anyon Hubbard model in one dimension.
-For densities lower than $\rho=1$, we believe that our first superfluid region ($0 < \rho \lesssim 0.34$) corresponds to the superfluid phase $SF_0$, and the second one ($ 0.34\lesssim \rho <1$) could be related to a separation of phases (PS).
-For $\rho>1$, our results suggest that the superfluid is of the $SF_\pi$ type, but we did not find evidence of the presence of paired phases (PP).
-We calculated the chemical potential at the thermodynamic limit as a function of the global density at the pseudo-fermion limit $\theta=\pi$ for $t/W=0.1$ (not shown), and found that the curve is very similar to Fig. 10 of reference ~\cite{zhang-Arxiv2016}, but with the absence of the paired phases.
-We will explore the superfluid regions of the anyon-Hubbard model under local three-body interactions in a future study.
+Although a complete study of the ground state for non-integer densities is out scope of this paper, we found that the equation of state $\rho=\rho(\mu)$ at the pseudo-fermion limit for a finite three-body interaction is closer to the non-interacting case, due to the weaker effective interactions.
+Away from the pseudo-fermion limit, we observe diverse gapless phases, such as: superfluid $SF_{0}$, paired phase, superfluid $SF_{\pi}$ and a possible separation phase.
+The quantum phase transitions between the above gapless phases and their evolution with the local three-body interactions for different statistical angles will be explore in a future study.